eegsynth/eegsynth/module/outputgpio/README.md

 |     |     |      0v |   39   |   40   | GPIO.29 | 29  | 21  |

-The MIDI commands received from the piano corresponding to keys that are pressed are translated into a single control value representing the pitch.
-The force with which the key is pressed is send as trigger for each of the keys.
-Both the control value and the trigger are send to the REDIS buffer.
-You can filter on key press and release events.

 # Requirements

 Redis should be running.

-This module should be started on a Raspberry Pi and [WiringPi](http://wiringpi.com/download-and-install/) should be installed.
+This module should be started on a Raspberry Pi on which [WiringPi](http://wiringpi.com/download-and-install/) should be installed.